-The mission of the European Studies Minor--an interdisciplinary minor--at Morehouse is to provide coursework and resources so that graduates will be able to interpret and explain current as well as historical events and cultural artifacts across diverse societies in the European region.
-In addition, students will demonstrate ACTFL Intermediate Low level interpretive, presentational, and interpersonal communication skills in French and German to use at home and abroad, in their professional and personal life, and in the global community as multilingual and multicultural citizens.

-Study Abroad programs: The department partners with educational organizations that offer semester or full-year programs abroad to encourage students to study and travel overseas.
+The mission of the German Minor--an interdisciplinary minor--at Morehouse is to provide coursework and resources so that graduates will be able to interpret and explain current as well as historical events and cultural artifacts across diverse societies in the German-speaking communities in the world.
+In addition, students will demonstrate ACTFL Intermediate Low level interpretive, presentational, and interpersonal communication skills in German to use at home and abroad, in their professional and personal life, and in the global community as multilingual and multicultural citizens.
+The department partners with educational organizations that offer semester or full-year programs abroad to encourage students to study and travel overseas.
 These programs can help students meet a significant part of their Spanish major or minor requirements.
 Additionally, the department arranges summer study abroad programs of its own.
 To learn more, please visit the department.

-Language Clubs.
-Language Clubs offer students opportunities to broaden their academic experience with exposure to target language right here in Atlanta.
+German Club offers students opportunities to broaden their academic experience with exposure to the German language right here in Atlanta.
 The club is a great way to meet other students interested in cultures, history, film, and literature.
+Student learning outcomes: